 The maternity nursing staff at St. Bernards is the region’s most experienced care provider with the best obstetricians in the area.
 Our birthing suites offer new mothers all the amenities you could want or need for both mom and baby.
 This includes the area’s only Neonatal Intensive Care Unit.

-St. Bernards offers two locations for prenatal care – St. Bernards OB/GYN Associates and St. Bernards Pregnancy Clinic.
+For the convenience of our patients, St. Bernards offers two locations to receive prenatal care – St. Bernards OB/GYN Associates and St. Bernards Pregnancy Clinic.

-0 - 28 weeks: Appointments may be every 4 weeks
+0 - 28 weeks: Office visit once every four weeks

-29 - 35 weeks: Appointments may be every 2 weeks
+29 - 35 weeks: Office visit once every two weeks

 - Measurement of uterine growth (also called fundal height)